rh-fieldwork/ceph-canary/README.md

 # Installation Steps
 1. Clone the ceph-canary git repository.
-2. Create the namespace for the project in Openshift.
+2. Create the namespace/project in Openshift.
-3. Create a service accountwith admin rights to the namespace.
+3. Create a service account with admin rights to the namespace.
 4. Install the load generator component.
 5. Install the metrics collector component.
 6. Configure the fio workoad.
 7. Configure the prometheus exporter.

+## Cloning the repository

+## Creating the namespace and service account

 ## Cloning the git repository